Megurine Luka: Additional software

-She originally was going to receive an update called "Megurine Luka Append" developed for Vocaloid 2.
+She was originally going to receive an update called "Megurine Luka Append" developed for Vocaloid 2.
 Luka's Append vocal was used on the album Vocaloid Minzoku Chō Kyokushū (VOCALOID民族調曲集) for the song "Hoshizora to Yuki no Butōkai (Zeal mix)".
 The promotional album Vocalo Append used a beta of Luka's "Soft" Append.
 The vocals were announced to have been dropped in favor of Vocaloid 3 productions on December 1, 2011.
-Once again the Vocaloid 3 update did not occur.
-During the brief period her V3 website was up, the listed vocals being created for her were; Japanese/Power/Soft/Cute/Whisper/Closed/English.
+Once again, the Vocaloid 3 update did not occur.
+During the brief period her V3 website was up, the listed vocals being created for her were: Japanese, Power, Soft, Cute, Whisper, Closed, and English.

-On March 19, 2015, a new version of Luka developed for Vocaloid 4, called Megurine Luka V4X, was released containing a package of 6 vocals - 4 for Japanese and 2 for English.
-The Japanese vocals were "Hard", "Soft", "Hard EVEC" and "Soft EVEC" while the English vocals were titled "Straight" and "Soft".
-Japanese vocals "HARD EVEC" and "Soft EVEC" utilized the new "E.V.E.C."
-(Enhanced Voice Expression Control) system for Piapro studio allowed delicate adjustments of phonetic sounds to change how a sound played.
-The EVEC "Colours" for Luka are; "Power 1", "Power 2", "Native", "Whisper", "Dark", "Husky", "Soft", "Falsetto" and "Cute".
-All four Japanese vocals could use the new "Cross-Synthesis" ("XSY") system for Vocaloid 4 together, while the 2 English ones could be cross-synthesized also with each other.
+On March 19, 2015, a new version of Luka developed for Vocaloid 4, titled Megurine Luka V4X, was released containing a package of six vocals: four for Japanese and two for English.
+The Japanese vocals were "Hard", "Soft", "Hard EVEC", and "Soft EVEC", while the English vocals were titled "Straight" and "Soft".
+The Japanese vocals "Hard EVEC" and "Soft EVEC" utilized the new "E.V.E.C."
+(Enhanced Voice Expression Control) system in Piapro Studio, which allowed delicate adjustments of phonetic sounds to change how a sound played.
+The EVEC "Colors" for Luka are: "Power 1", "Power 2", "Native", "Whisper", "Dark", "Husky", "Soft", "Falsetto", and "Cute".
+All four Japanese vocals could use the new "Cross-Synthesis" ("XSY") system for Vocaloid 4 together, while the two English ones could also be cross-synthesized with each other.

+On August 30, 2024, a new version of Luka, also developed for Vocaloid 4 and Piapro Studio and bundled in the Piapro Characters Super Pack, called Megurine Luka SP, aimed for an improved balance for overall tone and pronunciation, with parameters like clearness and gender factor allowing for detailed customization of the singing voice.